 6. Okay, one more tiny tip...

 Temple exploring is hard on the feet!
-Where good shoes, preferably something with some traction like light hiking boots or trail running shoes for all of the temple scrambles.
+Wear good shoes, preferably something with some traction like light hiking boots or trail running shoes for all of the temple scrambles.
 After a long day of exploring, get a foot massage at the night market or try the fish.